 What are the initial fixes?

-The following waypoints will set up a final approach:(i) Dead Man’s Rock Initial Fix.
+The following waypoints will set up a final approach:(i) Dead Man’s Rock Initial Fix

-(ii) Parton Island Initial Fix.
+(ii) Parton Island Initial Fix

 What are the key points of the approach?

-Offshore details for vessels approaching Strangford Lough from the north are available in the northeast Ireland’s Coastal Overview for Malin Head to Strangford Lough
+Offshore details for vessels approaching Strangford Lough from the north are available in northeast Ireland’s Coastal Overview for Malin Head to Strangford Lough

 .
 Details for vessels approaching from the south are available in eastern Ireland’s Coastal Overview for Strangford Lough to Dublin Bay

 .
-Details of the approaches, tidal timings and the run up the Narrows to about a ½ mile below Strangford are covered in the Entering and exiting the Strangford Narrows
+Details of the approaches, tidal timings, the run up The Narrows and onward to Killyleagh, on the Lough's western shore, are covered in the Entering and exiting Strangford Lough

 Not what you need?